 They may be rather simple points about a national-level exam, but over the years, we’ve seen remarkable results from it.
 NEET is here to stay for a long time.

 How does the NEET exam benefit the students overall?
 We usually neglect this aspect of the NEET exam.
-We will see the benefits of the NEET exam in the below points.
+Once done understanding the Pros and Cons of NEET, candidates can see the benefits of the NEET exam in the below points.

 - NEET exams work as a gatekeeper to stop different private and government medical colleges to hold their own individual entrance exams to create a uniform process.